mcmaia/azureHttpTrigger/README.md

 ## Note

 The way it was presented here, the code is one block in a function.
-I would be nice to modulate it or to creat the functions for every task separatly.
+It would be nice to modulate it or to create the functions for every task separately.